 Before an authorization resource is bound to an authorization process (i.e. a PDP, PRP or PIP process), it acts as a normal resource to a Create (C), Retrieve (R), Update (U), Delete (D) or Notify (N) operation.
 After being bound to an authorization process, an UPDATE operation on this resource may trigger the bound process.
-How to bind an authorization process to these authorization resources is out of scope of the present specification.
+How to bind an authorization process to these authorization resources is out of scope of the present document.

 An entity that needs to send authorization requests to an authorization resource shall only have the update permission on the authorization resource specific attributes and/or child resources.